 Artisans in charge

 Heading up this year’s dedicated team of artisans was Emil Gera of Gera Concrete in Pennsylvania.
 “Small towns are often known for producing football legends, but they should also be recognized for the talent they bring to the concrete industry,” Mikkelsen says.
-“Emil’s humble leadership and ability to move a team of artisans to the finish line is just one reason he deserves industry recognition for his work at this year’s Decorative Concrete LIVE!”
+“Emil’s humble leadership and also his ability to move a team of artisans to the finish line is just one reason he deserves industry recognition for his work at this year’s Decorative Concrete LIVE!”

 Gera’s right-hand man, Matt Sampson from Florida, also is due accolades for his tireless efforts and dedication for a job well done, Mikkelsen adds.
 The dynamic duo was among the first to arrive each day and the last to put away the trowel.

-Cindee Lundin of Arizona donated her time and talent to this year’s showcase with a project she dreamed up named “Sustaining Life.”
-Mikkelsen has nothing but praise for her and her trio of dedicated helpers.
-“When you ask Cindee to do her thing, that’s all you have to do because she not only knows the products of this industry, she knows how to make them perform in ways that simply push their boundaries.”
+And, Mikkelsen had nothing but praise for her and her trio of dedicated helpers.
+“When you ask Cindee to do her thing, that’s all you have to do.
+This is because she not only knows the products of this industry.
+She also knows how to make them perform in ways that simply push their boundaries.”

 Notable demonstrations included: